reduxjs/redux-toolkit/docs/tutorials/basic-tutorial.md

 })
 ```

 Since the example is small, that doesn't make too much of a difference in appearance.
 Size-wise, we saved a couple lines by using a default argument, but writing those action creator functions made things bigger.
 And, there's some duplication here.
-Writing `const INCREMENT = 'INCREMENT"` just looks silly :) Especially when it's only being used in two places - the action creator and the reducer.
+Writing `const INCREMENT = 'INCREMENT'` just looks silly :) Especially when it's only being used in two places - the action creator and the reducer.

 In addition, switch statements bother many people.
 It would be nice if we could replace it with some kind of a lookup table instead.